AdrisGithub/whdp/README.md

 ## Explanation:

 Http is a text-based protocol.
-They follow a rather simple format
+It follows a rather simple format

 Requests:
 ```text